fuzzywalrus/mobius-macOS-GUI/README.md

 ```
 ## Pre macOS 14 Support

-Currently I'm using Go 1.26 supports macOS 12 (Monterey) as the minimum, and  some newer SwiftUI APIs (like the @Observable macro which requires macOS 14).
-If someone is so inclined, macOS 12 wouldn't require much work.
+Currently using Go 1.26 which supports macOS 12 (Monterey) as the minimum, and some newer SwiftUI APIs (like the `@Observable` macro which requires macOS 14).
+If someone is so inclined, macOS 12 support wouldn't require much work.
 If someone is willing to try their hand at Go 1.22 with a fork, this could be ported to as early as 10.15 Catalina.

 ## Configuration